 We are in compliance with the terms of the indebtedness owed by us to affiliates of Credit Suisse First Boston Corporation and Banc of America Securities LLC.
 The decision of Credit Suisse First Boston Corporation and Banc of America Securities LLC to distribute our shares of common stock was not influenced by their respective affiliates that are our lenders and those affiliates had no involvement in determining whether or when to distribute our shares of common stock under this offering or the terms of this offering.
-We intend to use a portion of the net proceeds from this offering to repay indebtedness owed by us to affiliates of Credit Suisse First Boston Corporation and Banc of America Securities LLC.
+In the event we do not consummate the IFC Acquisition, we intend to use the net proceeds from this offering to repay indebtedness owed by us to affiliates of Credit Suisse First Boston Corporation and Banc of America Securities LLC.